mbernal-git/sandbox/README.md

 The following utilities are included in this container:

 1. Python3
+2. Pip
-2. VIM
+3. VIM
-3. OpenSSH
+4. OpenSSH
-4. Curl
+5. Curl
-5. Firewall
+6. Firewall
-6. Git
+7. Git

 ## Package Manager